 Despite having one of the largest and best preserved monastic enclosures in the country, surprisingly little work has taken place at the abbey.
 The estate was acquired by Charles 1st Earl of Yarborough in the early 19th century, and he was responsible for excavating the church in the 1830s.
 Following portions of the site coming into state care in 1938, the Ministry of Works cleared some of the cloister area.
 However, since this date no excavation has taken place and the majority of the site remains in private ownership.
 Between 2007-2009 English Heritage undertook a detailed field survey of approximately one third of the monastic enclosure which highlighted the remarkable level of preservation of the many earthwork and subsurface features.

-Since 2011 The University of Sheffield, in collaboration with English Heritage, has been undertaking a five year research programme on the abbey precinct.
-This not only aims to complete the topographical and geophysical survey started by English Heritage, it will also include targeted excavation of the identified medieval and post-dissolution features in order to gain a better understanding of the site’s long history.
+Since 2011 The University of Sheffield has been undertaking a five year research programme on the abbey precinct.
+This not only aims to undertake a complete topographical and geophysical survey of the monastic enclosure, it also include targeted excavation of the identified medieval and post-dissolution features in order to gain a better understanding of the site’s long history.

 Students attending the field school play a central role in continuing the geophysical and topographical survey of this area, as well as taking part in the excavation of the trenches.
 Whilst all work is supervised by experienced staff from the University of Sheffield, volunteers get to take part in all the key activities.

-The field school fee is $1500 USD for the 4 weeks.
-This includes supervision, course materials, all meals, camping in tents and weekly pick up & drop off at the local train station (Thornton Abbey).
+The field school fee is $1300 USD for the 4 weeks.
+This includes supervision, course materials, all meals, camping in tents and pick up & drop off at the local train station (Thornton Abbey).

 Period(s) of Occupation: medieval, post-medieval, historical, monastic